DelNov/T-Flows/readme.md

  MASS_FLOW_RATES              16.4  0.0  0.0
 ```

-> **_Note:_** Desired bulk velocity is 1.0, cross sectional area is 4 x 4.1,
+> **_Note:_** Desired bulk velocity is 1.0, cross sectional area is
-density is not prescribed hence _Process_ will set it to one, which makes the
+4 x 4.1 = 16.4.
+Density is not prescribed hence _Process_ will set it to 1.0,
-desired mass flow rate of 16.4.
+which makes the desired mass flow rate of 16.4.

 Furthermore, the point for monitoring plane has been shifted to be inside the
 precursor domain: